 To get the most out of Yelp, claim your page through Yelp for Business owners so that you can control the message.
 Do this by adding logos and photos, encouraging happy clients to leave positive reviews, and responding to negative reviews ethically.

-Google is a verb now.
+Google has been a verb for some time now.
 You need to play along.
-Lawyers can get their businesses listed in Google Maps and on Google+ by visiting Google My Business and entering the requisite info.
-Doing so will ensure that your clients can easily find directions to your office, but it will also help potential local clients find you on Google.
+Lawyers can get their businesses listed on Google Maps and by visiting Google My Business.
+By getting your law practice on Google My Business, your clients can easily find directions to your office and help potential local clients find you on Google.
 When you do a generic lawyer/geographic search (divorce lawyers in Chicago, Illinois), the first results are always the local listings, so make sure that you are in their directory and your details are correct.

-Creating a local listing will create a Google+ page, where, yes, there is a forum for client reviews.
+Creating a local listing will create a Google business page for your law practice, where clients can add their reviews.
 You can also edit hours (again, a very useful resource for clients who are looking you up), add photos, and post updates about your firm (a la Facebook).

 4. Bing Places